srobinson/a11y-tutorials/src/validation/index.md

 ### Input design

-Despite certain visual styles that have been adopted previously, it is recommended that a conventional input design, with the label above the input at all times and boxed input shape (with a border on all sides) is adopted.
+It is recommended that a conventional input design, with the label above the input at all times and a boxed input shape (with a border on all sides) is adopted.
 This shape makes it easy to see where input is expected.
 Unconventional design produces cognitive challenges.
 Where animated 'floating' labels are adopted, confusion is likely to be exacerbated.
 It also means the ability to use the `placeholder` attribute conventionally (to provide a hint to the suggested input format) is no longer possible.

 ### Focus styles